Amurdock6/e46-finder/README.md

-Proggramed using the MERN tech stack
+Proggramed using the MERN tech stack.
+Go here to see the backend code: https://github.com/Amurdock6/E46_BackEnd